Aleksandir/ATM_python/README.md

 ## Usage

 To use this program, create instances of the `BankAccount` and `ATM` classes and simulate transactions.
+The main program in [main.py](main.py) demonstrates how to use these classes.
+It creates a `BankAccount` instance, inserts the card into the `ATM`, and then enters a loop where the user can enter their pin, select a transaction (withdraw, deposit, check balance), and quit the program.

 ## Future Improvements